2salted/2salted/README.md

 <h3 align="center">Junior Full Stack Developer</h3>

-- 🔭 I’m currently working on Data Structures and Algorithms in C++
+- 🔭 I’m not currently working on any projects

 - 🌱 I’m currently learning **Data Structures and Algorithms using C++**